My story is the story of so many Coloradans—one of humble beginnings that sparked a passion for progressive values.

 I have dedicated the majority of my career to energy and environmental issues.
-I currently manage government affairs at Sunnova Energy, a solar energy service provider that operates across the U.S. Before that, I spent five years as an energy policy advocate at SolarCity, now Tesla.
+I currently manage government affairs and communications at Sunnova, a solar energy company that operates across the U.S. Before that, I spent five years as an energy policy advocate at SolarCity, now Tesla.
 In these roles, I worked closely with business and industry leaders, nonprofits, and state and federal policymakers and regulators to craft and implement policies that allow more people to install solar on their homes.

 I was raised with a respect for hard work and entrepreneurship, and I have the experience to translate those values into action.
 Because I have been a progressive advocate and I’m an expert at navigating legislative hurdles in order to move critical policies forward, I’m ready to hit the ground running once I am elected.

 I am also committed to working with people on all sides of the aisle and from all backgrounds.
 I believe in taking a collaborative approach to policy-making and ensuring that all stakeholders get to weigh in on the issues that matter to them.

 As a Spanish-speaker, I have the ability to communicate with members of the community who prefer to speak Spanish.
 Como hablo español, puedo comunicar con miembros de la comunidad que prefieren hablar español.